About the Library

 The Library is increasing the scholarly impact of the University by building robust services and technology infrastructures to support emerging modes of research, innovation, and scholarship.

-- Knowledge@UChicago: The Library is leading an initiative with IT Services and the Research Computing Center to build a digital repository to preserve and share the scholarly, creative, and administrative assets of the University.
-Knowledge@UChicago launched in summer 2016.
+Knowledge@UChicago: The Library is leading an initiative with IT Services to build a digital repository to preserve and share the scholarly, creative, and administrative assets of the University.
+Knowledge@UChicago is now home to research articles, dissertations, and locally published journals and has begun to accept scholarly datasets to ensure that research is citable, reusable, and archived for the long-term.

 4. Enhancing Access to Scholarly Resources